A Brief Git Tutorial

 git push <remote name> <branch>

-So far, <branch>
+So far, <branch> is normally master.

 - Pull Changes from Remotes